pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 JUCE returns a hardcoded value of `2400` for this opcode, and it seems like this is the VST-version (the plugin would need to make sure that the host is expecting a compatible VST version before it instantiates itself).
+Most likely the `kVstVersion` define uses the same value.

 So we now have our first known enum.
 Yipee!